-When summer is in full bloom, days are long and summer vacations begin, many of us have a little more time on our hands than usual.
+When summer is in full bloom, the days are long and summer vacations are starting, many of us probably have a bit more time than usual.

-Sometimes it's nice not to use that time for anything at all, but instead just let your body and mind recover from spring's challenges.
-But it can also be a fantastic opportunity to try new things that support your wellbeing and lay the foundation for health for many years to come.
-That's why I, together with our other skin and nutrition experts, have written down a list of 5 tips for interesting routines to try.
+Sometimes it can be nice not to use that time for anything at all, but just let the body and mind recover from spring's challenges.
+But it can also be a fantastic opportunity to try new things that support your well-being and lay the foundation for health for many years to come.

 1. The Wim Hof Method

-• Breathe out and then hold your breath for as long as you can
+Exhale and then hold your breath for as long as you can.

-• Breathe out and repeat for a total of 3 cycles
+Exhale and repeat for a total of 3 cycles.

 Push-ups:

-• Sit up with your legs crossed and do the 30 deep breaths described above
+Sit up with your legs crossed and do the above 30 deep breaths.

-• Breathe out, then hold your breath and do as many push-ups as you can
+Exhale, then hold your breath and do as many push-ups as you can manage.

-• Enjoy the warmth and joy that spreads throughout your body.
-My best tip is to record your progress.
-Don't be surprised if you can triple the number of push-ups in 1-2 weeks or if you manage to hold your breath for 2 minutes.
-Wim Hof has a good app that's free to download.
-It has a convenient timer for the breathing exercise and you can track statistics on your progress.
+My best tip is to write down your progress.
+Don't be surprised if you can triple the number of push-ups in 1-2 weeks or if you can hold your breath for 2 minutes.
+Wim Hof has a great app that's free to download.
+There you'll find a convenient timer for the breathing exercises and you can keep statistics on your progress.
 Note that there are other features in the app that cost money.

 2. DIY Body Scrub

-In summer, skin easily becomes dry and flaky from salt water and sun exposure.
-If you don't have a body scrub at home, you can easily make one with ingredients you already have in your kitchen.
+During summer, skin easily becomes dry and flaky from salt baths and sun.
+If you don't have a body scrub at home, you can very easily make your own with ingredients you already have in the kitchen.

 Mix something that scrubs, such as: